-As a qualified Metallurgist, Tony has held several managerial / directorship positions in construction related businesses around Australia, New Zealand and South East Asia over the past 40 years.
-He has honorary memberships in Australian Institute for Non-Destructive Testing, International Committee for NDT, Officer Training Unit, Scheyville Army Association, and Victoria Barracks Officers' Mess.
-He has received many NDT Industry award over the years.
+As a qualified Metallurgist, Tony has held several managerial / directorship positions in construction related businesses around Australia, New Zealand and South East Asia over the past 45 years.
+He has honorary memberships in Australian Institute for Non Destructive Testing, International Committee for NDT, Officer Training Unit, Scheyville Army Association, and Victoria Barracks Officers' Mess.

 In August 2007, Tony joined the NSW Board of PCFA as a Consumer Advocate and Ambassador Speaker to actively promote prostate cancer awareness, education and fund raising and became NSW Chairman in May 2009.
-He is a member of ANZUP Consumer Advisory Panel and has participated in the Cancer Council NSW Annual Strategic Research Partnership Grants Consumer Review of Applications.
-After undergoing NSW Health Sydney West consumer training he is to be appointed to committees involved with \$328 Million construction / expansion of Blacktown / Mt Druitt Hospitals including an Integrated Cancer Care Unit.
-The aim is to establish a new Prostate Cancer support group in Blacktown when construction is complete.
+He is also a member of ANZUP Consumer Advisory Panel, participates in the Cancer Council NSW Annual Strategic Research Partnership Grants Consumer Review of Applications and is a member of NSW Health, Western Sydney Local Health District, Consumer Health Council.